Here Are 7 Quick Ways To Raise Your GPA In One Semester

 This one is quite funny.

 You hear people call academically sound students names like Guru, wizard, Brainiac, Prof and so many other positively embarrassing names.
 I actually got a few of those during my undergraduate days, and some still address me that way.
-This christening ritual sort of ‘deifies’ these First Class students such that there is this psychological distance we unconsciously create between them and us.
+This christening ritual sort of ‘deifies’ these First Class students such that there is this psychological distance you unconsciously create between them and you.

 Therefore, a lot of people leave the First Class grade for the ‘gods’ and they themselves settle for the crumbs!
 Names are powerful entities; its mystery forms the basis for the structure of cognition and identity formation.